Fab4144/c/exercises/practice/hello-world/.docs/instructions.md

 - Submit your solution and check it at the website.

 If everything goes well, you will be ready to fetch your first real exercise.
+It will check also if all packages are done internally, excepts C module which is in github.